St. Thomas' College, Matara: Sports

-The St. Thomas-St. Servatius cricket encounter, also known as "Battle of the Blues" or "Battle of the Ruhunu" (රුහුණු මහා නිල් සටන), is an annual school cricket match played between St. Thomas' College, Matara, and St. Servatius' College since 1900.
-It is the second-oldest cricket encounter in Sri Lanka.
-A football match is played between St. Thomas' College, Matara, and Rahula College annually.
+The St. Thomas'-St. Servatius' cricket encounter, also known as "Battle of the Blues" or "Battle of the Blues Ruhuna", is an annual school cricket match played between St. Thomas' College, Matara, and St. Servatius' College since 1900.
+It is the second longest-running uninterrupted cricket encounter in Sri Lanka.

+In addition to cricket, St. Thomas’ College competes annually against Rahula College, Matara in football in a match known as the "Battle of the Golden Ensigns", and also faces St. Servatius’ College in volleyball for the "Battle of the Saints’ Mathota" trophy annually since 2025.

 Notable alumni

 List of alumni of St. Thomas' College, Matara;